lunodb/lunodb/README.md

 - **Backup & Restore** - Graphs saved with backups and restored together

 ### Workspace & Schema Visualization
-- **Schema Relationship Diagrams** - Interactive visualization of tables and their foreign key relationships
+- **Schema Relationship Diagrams** - Interactive visualization of tables and their foreign key relationships with improved spacing
-- **Drag-and-Drop Layout** - Automatic layout with manual repositioning support
+- **Drag-and-Drop Layout** - Automatic layout with manual repositioning support and no overlapping elements
 - **Export Diagrams** - Export schema diagrams as high-quality images for documentation
 - **Multiple Workspaces** - Open multiple independent workspace windows for parallel workflows
-- **Smart Session Restoration** - Each workspace remembers its connections and open tabs
+- **Smart Session Restoration** - Each workspace remembers its connections and open tabs, restoring them correctly on startup
 - **Isolated State** - Work on dev, staging, and production databases side-by-side with no interference
 - **Audio Feedback** - Subtle sound effects for connections and query execution (can be disabled)
 - **Platform-Aware Shortcuts** - Keyboard shortcuts automatically use ⌘ on macOS, Ctrl on Windows/Linux